Suburban Rock 'n' Roll: Release

 Suburban Rock 'n' Roll was released in March 2004.
 The band had initially proposed for it to be released through producer Stephen Lironi's label Mutant, who had already released the album's lead single "Zombies" in November 2002 almost 18 months earlier.
-However, the label began to experience financial problems, so at the end of 2003, the band eventually signed a deal with RandM Records, a label formed by veteran music industry executives Mike Andrews and Roy Eldridge from within the Chrysalis Group.
+However, the label began to experience financial problems, so at the end of 2003, after a brief spell at Sanctuary Records, the band eventually signed a deal with RandM Records, a label formed by veteran music industry executives Mike Andrews and Roy Eldridge from within the Chrysalis Group.

 The band also ran into problems having the album artwork approved.
 The original sleeve was intended to depict a suburban household from the point of view of a sniper's target, but the band had lost the rights to use the original photograph.
-Instead, a series of collages designed by Tommy Scott was used as the artwork for the album and its accompanying singles.
-The eyes on the cover are lifted from a promotional photo of actor Conrad Veidt from the film The Cabinet of Dr. Caligari, which Scott has referred to as his favourite film.
+Instead, a series of collages created by Tommy Scott were used as the artwork for the album and its accompanying singles.
+The eyes on the cover are lifted from a promotional still of German actor Conrad Veidt in his portrayal of Cesare from the film The Cabinet of Dr. Caligari, which Scott has referred to as his favourite film.

 Three singles were issued from Suburban Rock 'n' Roll: "Zombies", "Suburban Rock 'n' Roll" and "20 Million Miles from Earth".
 "Suburban Rock 'n' Roll" was the only single that managed to chart in top 75, peaking at a lukewarm #67 in the UK, and the only one to receive an official music video, although an animated clip for "20 Million Miles from Earth" was released on the band's website.
+The band had shot a video for "Zombies" in late 2002, but was not released officially until it was uploaded by the user Davey Kirkham, who offered to remaster the footage with the band's permission, to YouTube on March 8, 2024, to commemorate the album's 20th anniversary.
 The album itself failed to chart altogether.